PatzEdi/Stockstir/README.md

 ## Important Note:

+**CNN Provider is currently not working, as CNN has made changes on their end.
+Unfortunately, I have tried fixing it, but they seem to be using a javascript approach (which leads to the information in the divs within the HTML to be blank).
+So, CNN will most likely be replaced soon with another provider if possible, and the documentation will be updated then.
+Sorry for the inconvenience.
+For now, you can use cnbc or zacks as providers.**

 **Automatic provider integrity/validity checks have now been implemented on my side through crontab!
 Checks run 5 times a day, and a notification is sent to my phone and desktop to notify me of the status.
 This way, if any provider fails, I will be notified much sooner than before**

 ~~Apologies for the delay in updates!
 I promise, update is out very soon.
 The codebase is already completed, but the documentation is currently being worked on.
 The update is a farily large one with reformatting and restructuring of the entire code base.
 Stay tuned!~~